matthiasdemuzere/w2w/JOSS/paper.md

   * Pathway 2: In line with the former Fortran-based `W2W` procedure, **radiative and thermal parameters** are assigned to the modal LCZ class that is assigned to each WRF grid cell.
 These parameter values are not stored in the netcdf output, but are read from URBPARM_LCZ.TBL and assigned automatically to the modal LCZ class when running the model.

+* Step 5: Adjust global attributes

+  * NBUI_MAX is added as a global attribute in the netcdf file, reflecting the maximum amount of HI_URB2D classes that are not 0 across the model domain.
+This paramater can be used when compiling WRF, to optimize memory storage.
+  * NUM_LAND_CAT is set to 41, to reflect the addition of 10 (or 11) built LCZ classes.
+This is not only done for the highest resolution domain file, but also for all of its parent domain files.
+As such, make sure these files are also available in our input data directory.

 Resulting output: **geo_em.d0X_LCZ_params.nc**

-# Run the tool
-With respect to the WRF pre-processing chain?

 # Potential use cases

-# Things to keep in mind (come up with better section title!!)
-* NBUI_MAX is added as a global attribute in the netcdf file, reflecting the maximum amount of HI_URB2D classes that are not 0 across the model domain.
-This paramater can be used during compilation to optimize memory storage.
-* best to use with BEP or BEP+BEM, because of the building heights / lowest model layer
-* replace generic LCZ-based UCP values with site-specific ones when available
-* Important to have good quality LCZ map, if not: garbage in, garbage out.
-* netcdf4/hdf5 compilation?
+# Important notes
+* The LCZ-based urban canopy parameter values provided in `LCZ_UCP_default.csv` and `URBPARM_LCZ.TBL` are universal and generic, and might not be appropriate for your region of interest (ROI).
+If available, please adjust the values according to the characteristics of your ROI.
+* It is advised to use this tool with urban parameterization options BEP or BEP+BEM (`sf_urban_physics = 2 or 3`).
+In case you use this tool with the SLUCM model (`sf_urban_physics = 1`), make sure your lowest model level is above the highest building height.
+If not, real.exe will provide the following error message: `ZDC + Z0C + 2m is larger than the 1st WRF level - Stop in subroutine urban - change ZDC and Z0C`

 # Acknowledgements
 We acknowledge contributions and support from Alberto Martilli, Alejandro Rodriguez Sanchez and Oscar Brousse.